hqt/docker-internal/NAMESPACE.md

     6 root      0:00 ps
 ```

-So the steps will be:
+To summarize, the steps will be:
 - Setup the new file system included basic command lines such as sh / mount / ...
 - Start the new process ID namespace with the command `unshare`
-- Change the root into this by using the command `chroot`
+- Change the root into the new created file system by using the command `chroot`
 - Change the mount point by using the command `mount`

+### Isolate the Network